Do You Know Who You're Paying — and Who's Paying You?

 Without a clear view of who’s involved financially, you may be:

-At risk of fraudulent or diverted activity, especially with high-value or controlled drugs
+- At risk of fraudulent or diverted activity, especially with high-value, in demand or controlled drugs

-For guidance on interpreting financial arrangements under MHRA regulations, you can always refer to the MHRA site.
+For guidance on interpreting financial arrangements under MHRA regulations, you can always refer to the MHRA website.

 🛡️ Best Practices to Strengthen Financial Oversight